Headless CMS vs. Traditional CMS

 Large enterprise companies have unique needs.
 At minimum, an enterprise CMS should support the following:

-Every enterprise manages a wide variety of content across myriad channels, including websites for different locations and personas, mobile, ecommerce, apps, billboards, and smart devices.
+Every enterprise manages a wide variety of content across myriad channels, including websites for different locations and personas, mobile, ecommerce, apps, AI agents, and IoT devices.
 An enterprise-ready CMS should be able to integrate with all these channels, empowering teams to deliver excellent omnichannel experiences wherever their customers might find them.
+The best systems treat content as data with semantic clarity, making it reusable and contextual for every surface.

 For the enterprise, security is paramount.
 A CMS for the enterprise must allow teams to implement access controls so only authorized users can access sensitive information.
 It should come equipped with features such as SSO, audit logs, and role-based access control, as well as SOC2, GDPR, and CCPA compliance.

 The platform should meet the demand of a growing business by enabling teams to push content at scale.
-The organization shouldn’t have to do a lot of legwork every time it wants to explore a new market, audience, or geographic location.
-The ideal enterprise CMS should be composable, allowing the business to tailor the platform to evolving business needs and requirements—and it should facilitate flexibility, so teams can adapt to market conditions, customer preferences, and regulatory changes.
+The organization shouldn't have to do a lot of legwork every time it wants to explore a new market, audience, or geographic location.
+The ideal enterprise CMS should be flexible and adaptive, allowing the business to tailor the platform to evolving business needs and requirements.
+Teams need the ability to model content around how their business operates, not force their operations into rigid CMS structures.

 The right CMS enables developers and content teams to do their best work independently.

-The CMS should Include role-based access control and change tracking to define, manage, and automate all the steps of content creation.
+The CMS should include role-based access control, change tracking, and flexible content release management to define, manage, and automate all the steps of content creation.

-The editorial team should be able to create, publish, and optimize content without tapping dev or IT teams for help, as well as to optimize how they work with content by making it reusable across channels.
+The editorial team should be able to create, publish, and optimize content without tapping dev or IT teams for help, while also having the tools to collaborate effectively across brands, regions, and channels.

 The traditional CMS is a monolithic platform, meaning it contains both the database for content and the presentation layer.
 WordPress and Drupal are popular examples.
 But many enterprise organizations are moving away from monolithic platforms, which struggle to support anything more than a simple website.
 A monolithic platform simply does not provide the flexibility needed to deliver content across an entire ecosystem, nor does it enable content teams to iterate and experiment without tapping vital developer resources.